On the algebra generated by $\overline{\mu}, \overline{\partial}, \partial, \mu$: Cohomology and Maurer-Cartan Elements

-Since $\mathfrak{g}$ carries a natural differential $\ad_d=[d,-]$, we would like to determine its cohomology with respect to $\ad_d$ which amounts to finding elements that commute with $d$ (are $\ad_d$-closed) but are not themselves constructed from $d$ ($\ad_d$-exact).
-To begin with, consider the free graded abelian Lie algebra $\mathfrak{g}_{hol}$ generated by $\del,\delbar$, and equip it with the inner differential $[\delbar+\del,-]$.
-This Lie algebra is closely related to complex manifolds and we will also use the notation $d=\delbar + \del$.
-Context will make it clear which $d$ we mean.
+Since $\mathfrak{g}$ carries a natural differential $\ad_d=[d,-]$, we would like to determine its cohomology with respect to $\ad_d$ which amounts to finding elements that commute with $d$ (are $\ad_d$-closed) but are not themselves commutators with $d$ ($\ad_d$-exact).
+To begin with, consider the free graded abelian Lie algebra $\mathfrak{g}_{hol}$ generated by $\del,\delbar$, and equip it with the inner differential $[\delbar+\del,-]$ (which is the zero differential since $\mathfrak{g}_{hol}$ is abelian).
+This Lie algebra is closely related to complex manifolds.
 The natural quotient map

-by modding out $\mubar,\mu$ is a morphism of differential graded Lie algebras.
+obtained by modding out $\mubar,\mu$ is a morphism of differential graded Lie algebras.
 An almost complex manifold is integrable if and only if the canonical action of $\mathfrak{g}$ on its complex-valued differential forms descends, via $f$, to an action of $\mathfrak{g}_{hol}$.
 In the previous section, we see that $\mathfrak{g}$ is quite large since it contains a free Lie subalgebra while $\mathfrak{g}_{hol}$ is much smaller.